Hair Transplant in Turkey » Blog » DHI vs FUE Hair Transplant

 FUE (Follicular Unit Extraction) and DHI (Direct Hair Implantation) are the two leading hair transplant methods worldwide.
 Each uses a different implantation approach and suits different patient goals.
 Understanding their differences helps you make a decision that fits your hair goals, lifestyle, and budget.

-Hair restoration procedures work by taking healthy hair follicles from a donor area, often the back of the head, and placing them in areas with hair loss.
+Hair restoration procedures work by taking healthy hair follicles from a donor area, the back of the head, and placing them in areas with hair loss.
 Hair transplant offers a long-term solution for men and women who want natural results.
-While FUE remains the standard for broad coverage, DHI reduces transection rates during implantation by up to 14%, which is important for patients aiming for maximum graft survival in high-density zones according to “Hair Transplantation: A Systematic Review and Meta-Analysis of Techniques and Outcomes” published in Plastic and Reconstructive Surgery Global Open, 2020.
+FUE remains the standard for broad coverage, while DHI is selected for precise, high-density placement in smaller treatment zones.

 Understanding the fundamental difference between FUE and FUT is the first step in choosing the right hair restoration technique for your needs.
 Each method offers unique advantages depending on hair loss severity, styling preferences, and recovery expectations.